m4sterbunny/Demo/source/index.rst

 .. topic:: 7.
 Meeting ID

-	Create your Personal Meeting ID that may be reused for future meetings.
+	Create your personal meeting ID that may be reused for future meetings.

 	.. image:: images/8-Schedule_Meeting.PNG
 				:align: center

 .. topic:: 8.
 Password

-	For this demo, we will not use a Meeting Password.
+	For this demo, we will not use a meeting password.

 	.. image:: images/9-Schedule_Meeting.PNG
 				:align: center